 Other alternatives to the Proposed Action were initially considered as part of the scoping process for this EA.
 However, none met the purpose of and need for the Proposed Action or the USACE regulations and guidance.
-Furthermore, no other alternatives addressed public concerns.
-As such, no other alternatives are being carried forward for analysis in this EA.
+Furthermore, no other

 SECTION 3: AFFECTED ENVIRONMENT AND CONSEQUENCES